Reference: https://jupyterbook.org/interactive/hiding.html

 n_train = int(np.round((0.8 * n)))

-The code above takes a random shuffle of the indices for the data frame.
-Next, we assign the first 80% to the training data frame and the remaining 20% to the test set.
+Next, we assign the first 80% of the dataframe to the train set and the remaining 20% to the test set:

 train_set = donkeys.iloc[indices[:n_train]]